Robert II of Scotland: Loss of authority and death

-The victory of the Scots over the English at the Battle of Otterburn in Northumberland in August 1388 set in motion Carrick's fall from power.
+The Scots' victory over the English at the Battle of Otterburn in Northumberland in August 1388 set in motion Carrick's fall from power.
 One of the Scottish casualties was Carrick's close ally James, Earl of Douglas.
-Douglas died without an heir, which led to various claims upon the title and estate — Carrick backed Malcolm Drummond, the husband of Douglas's sister, while Fife sided with the successful appellant, Sir Archibald Douglas, Earl of Wigtown and Lord of Galloway who possessed an entail on the Douglas estates.
+Douglas died without an heir, which led to various claims upon the title and estate — Carrick backed Malcolm Drummond, the husband of Douglas's sister, while Fife sided with the successful appellant, Sir Archibald Douglas, Earl of Wigtown and Lord of Galloway, who possessed an entail on the Douglas estates.
 Fife, now with his powerful Douglas ally, and those who supported the king ensured a countercoup at the December Council meeting when the guardianship of Scotland passed from Carrick (who had recently been badly injured from a horse-kick) to Fife.
 Many had also approved of Fife's intention to properly resolve the situation of lawlessness in the north and in particular the activities of his younger brother, Buchan.
 Fife relieved Buchan of his offices of lieutenant of the north and justiciar north of the Forth.
 The latter role was given to Fife's son, Murdoch Stewart.
-Robert II toured the northeast in late January 1390, perhaps to reinforce the changing political scene in the north following Buchan's removal from authority.
-In March, Robert returned to Dundonald Castle in Ayrshire where he died on 19 April and was buried at Scone on 25 April.
+Robert II toured the northeast in late January 1390, perhaps to reinforce the change of political direction in the north following Buchan's removal from authority.
+In March, Robert returned to Dundonald Castle in Ayrshire, where he died on 19 April and was buried at Scone on 25 April.

 Historiography

 The reign of Robert II has undergone a re-appraisal since the works of historians Gordon Donaldson (1967) and Ranald Nicholson (1974).
-Donaldson admitted to a lack of knowledge (at the time he was writing) regarding Robert's reign and accepts that the early chroniclers writing near his reign found little to criticise.
+Donaldson admitted to a lack of knowledge (at the time he was writing) regarding Robert's reign and accepted that the early chroniclers writing near his reign found little to criticise.
 Robert's career before and after he succeeded to the throne is described by Donaldson as "to say the least, undistinguished, and his reign did nothing to add lustre to it."
 Donaldson goes further and debates the legality of the canon law marriage of Robert and Elizabeth Mure following the papal dispensation, but acknowledges that the Acts of Succession in 1371 and 1372, although sealing the matter in the eyes of Parliament, did not end the generational feud of the descendants of Elizabeth Mure and Euphemia Ross.
 Robert's earlier participation in combat at the battles of Halidon and Neville's Cross, according to Donaldson, had made him wary of sanctioning military expeditions against the English and that any such actions by his barons were concealed from him.
 Similarly, Nicholson described Robert's reign as deficient and that his lack of the skills of governance led to internal strife.
 Nicholson asserts that the Earl of Douglas was bought off following his armed demonstration just before Robert's coronation, and associates this with the doubt surrounding the legitimacy of Robert's sons with Elizabeth Mure.